sulu/docs/detail-specification/500-assets/DET-510-Storage.md

 # Storage
 The Media Storage save all documents.
-There are currently 3 available types for storage:
+There are currently 2 available types for storage:
  - local (documents are saved local)
  - s3 (documents are saved on s3 storage)
- - custom (you need define your own sulu_media.storage service based on the StorageInterface)

 ## Local Storage